History

-Spellbinder is an international nonprofit quarterly literary and art magazine which celebrates and offers a platform to artists, dramatists and poets, as well as writers of fiction and nonfiction.
+Spellbinder is an independent, self-sustained quarterly literary and art magazine that celebrates and provides a platform for artists, dramatists, poets, and writers of both fiction and nonfiction.

 Spellbinder’s Story